 - Don’t forget Facebook Search

-ClickZ Cathy Halligan: The Case for Facebook Commerce Emerges (with attractive Traffic, Conversion and Average Order Value, Facebook is becomes a viable referral channel for retail: “On November 16, the first day Beatles songs were available on iTunes, 26% of UK traffic to Apple.com came from social media, about double the amount that came from search”
+ClickZ Cathy Halligan: The Case for Facebook Commerce Emerges (with attractive Traffic, Conversion, and Average Order Value, Facebook is becoming a viable referral channel for retail: “On November 16, the first day Beatles songs were available on iTunes, 26% of UK traffic to Apple.com came from social media, about double the amount that came from search”

 Sam Decker (ClickZ): The future is Relevance (social commerce delivering relevant social content relevant that impacts real metrics (time on site, page views, participation, conversion, loyalty)